 - At least 18 years of age

-- Participated in the Mississippi saltwater fishing industry in one of the following sectors for at least one year:
+Participated in a Gulf State’s saltwater fishing industry outside of the State of Mississippi waters in one of the following sectors for at least one year:

 - Commercial fisherman